soumyadip1997/qepsilon/README.md

            sh create.sh

+## Running feature extraction scripts

-For extracting the features for all the decoys run the scripts in Feat_script directory-
+Then for extracting the features of all the decoys run the scripts in Feat_script directory-